Entities

 An entity is an integer ID plus a generation counter — nothing more.
-The EntityComponentDataset recycles IDs when entities are removed; the generation counter makes recycled IDs distinguishable from stale references without any extra tracking.
+The EntityComponentDataset recycles IDs when entities are removed; the generation counter makes a recycled ID distinguishable from a stale reference to the old one, without any extra bookkeeping.
+The data an entity carries lives in components; this page is about creating, reading, and destroying the entities themselves.

 Building an entity — the high-level API